Home > Tours > Asia Tours > China Tours > North China Getaway

 Itinerary

-Nimen Hao!
+Nimen hao!
 Welcome to China.
-The capital of the most populous country on earth, Beijing is a food-centric city with ancient sites and modern architecture around every corner.
-Your adventure begins with an important welcome meeting at 6 pm this evening.
-Following the meeting, settle into your hotel and then perhaps get together with your newfound travel crew and head out for dinner – your local leader will have a couple of recommendations.
+Your adventure begins in Beijing, a food-centric city with ancient sites and modern architecture around every corner.
+You'll have a welcome meeting at 6 pm this evening to meet your local leader and fellow travellers.
+After the meeting, settle into your hotel and then perhaps get together with your newfound travel crew and head out for dinner – ask your local leader for all the best recommendations.

-Enjoy a few hours of free time in the morning to explore Beijing before taking a 3-hour private bus to a section of the original Great Wall– the Gubeikou section.
-Built as a northern defensive line for Beijing (then called Youzhou), this section of the Great Wall was first constructed between AD550 and AD557, then fortified during the early years of the Ming Dynasty.
-You’ll spend the night in a family-run guesthouse nearby, and while the facilities are more basic than some of the other accommodation on this trip, the homegrown hospitality more than makes up for it.
-Most travellers tonight choose to eat at the guesthouse for dinner as it's a great chance to sample local produce and delicious home cooking.
+Enjoy a few hours of free time this morning to explore Beijing before taking a private bus to the Gubeikou section of the Great Wall.
+Built as a northern defensive line for Beijing (known then as Youzhou), this section of the Great Wall was first constructed between AD550 and AD557, then fortified during the early years of the Ming Dynasty.
+You’ll spend the night in a family-run guesthouse nearby, and while the facilities are more basic than some of the other accommodation on this trip, the local hospitality more than makes up for it.
+Most travellers choose to eat at the guesthouse for dinner tonight as it's a great chance to sample local produce and home cooking.

 Embrace an early start and make the trek from the Gubeikou section of the Great Wall to the Jinshanling section.
-Hike over steep, remote terrain for around 5–6 hours, taking in incredible views along this comparatively quiet trail.
-Some parts of the wall are unrestored, so you'll need to concentrate hard to keep your footing, while other stretches will take you off the wall to walk alongside it through the countryside.
-The trek will be challenging, but the sight of the wall snaking through the hills as far as the eye can see and the feeling of being immersed in ancient history will be ample reward for your efforts.
-After the hike, return to the guesthouse, put your feet up, have a few beers or maybe learn how to play mahjong with the locals.
+Hike over steep, remote terrain, taking in incredible views along this comparatively quiet trail.
+Some parts of the wall are unrestored, so you'll need to concentrate to keep your footing, while other stretches will take you off the wall to walk alongside it through the countryside.
+The trek will be challenging, but the sight of the Wall snaking through the hills as far as the eye can see and the feeling of being immersed in ancient history will be ample reward for your efforts.
+After the hike, return to the guesthouse, put your feet up and maybe learn how to play mah jong with the locals.

-Take a 3-hour drive back to Beijing before midday and make use of your last free afternoon in the capital.
-Consider checking out the Temple of Heaven while you're in the city, or tuck into a Peking Duck banquet right in its birthplace.
-Keep in mind that this evening you’ll board a 13-hour overnight train bound for Xi’an, so maybe stock up on snacks and supplies for the journey.
+Drive back to Beijing before midday and make use of your last free afternoon in the capital.
+Consider checking out the Temple of Heaven while you're in the city or tuck into a Peking duck banquet right in its birthplace.
+Keep in mind that you’ll board an overnight train bound for Xi’an this evening, so maybe stock up on snacks and supplies for the journey.
 While comfortable, the train isn’t luxurious, but it's certainly one of the best ways to come face to face with the vastness of this country.
 Be sure to have a good book or a device loaded with binge-worthy shows for the journey.

-Blending 21st-century architecture with old-world character, Shanghai pulses with the beat of contemporary China.
-Arrive and take the busy subway to your accommodation.
-Enjoy a full day of exploration, but don't worry if you can't see everything you want to today – you’ll be back later on in your trip.
-Get a taste of the city during the roaring 1920s with a leader-led walk of the Bund, a strip of spectacular art deco-style buildings.
+This morning, you’ll arrive in Shanghai, where dizzying skyscrapers blend with old-world character.
+When you disembark, take the subway to your accommodation.
+Enjoy a full day of exploration, but don't worry if you can't see everything you want to today – you’ll be back later in your trip.
+Get a taste of what the city was like during the roaring 1920s with a leader-led walk of the Bund, a strip of art deco-style buildings.
 Wander the narrow winding lanes (nongtangs) of Old Shanghai, where you can get a glimpse of local life.
 Explore the European-influenced French Concession, then pound the pavement along Luwan's Huaihai Road – a busy shopping street.
 The area's tree-lined avenues and many Tudor mansions earned it the nickname 'Paris of the East'.
 When night falls, why not get together with a few of your travel pals for a taste of Shanghai’s eclectic food scene.

-Jump on public transport again and travel to the picturesque villages of the Huizhou region (approximately 2 hours).
-A number of these villages are now World Heritage listed, and you may recognise the ramshackle, ornate buildings from the film ‘Crouching Tiger, Hidden Dragon’.
-Arrive in Hongcun, check-in to your village guesthouse and then set out on a guided tour by your leader of cobbled alleys and Ming Dynasty architecture.
-Following this short walk, you have the rest of the afternoon and evening free to spend as you wish.
-Perhaps you might like to clamber up into the hillsides for panoramic views over the traditional settlements.
-Or maybe you'd prefer to explore the surrounding villages on two wheels.
+Jump on a public bus and travel to the picturesque villages of the Huizhou region.
+A number of these villages are now World Heritage-listed, and you may recognise the ramshackle, ornate buildings from the film ‘Crouching Tiger, Hidden Dragon’.
+Arrive in Hongcun, check into your village guesthouse and then set out on a guided tour of cobbled alleys and Ming Dynasty architecture.
+After this short walk, you have the rest of the afternoon and evening free to spend as you wish.
+You might like to clamber up into the hillsides for panoramic views over the traditional settlements.
+Or, maybe you'd prefer to explore the surrounding villages on two wheels.
 Your group leader will have all the information on bicycle hire and other optional activities.

-Bid farewell to the glorious countryside and make the 6-hour journey back to Shanghai by public transport.
-You’ll arrive back mid to late afternoon, and if there’s time, consider booking into a traditional tea ceremony to learn how important this drink is to Chinese culture.
-Tonight is cause for celebration, so why not gather with your travel crew and go all out in one of Shanghai’s great restaurants.
+Bid farewell to the glorious countryside and make the journey back to Shanghai by bullet train.
+You’ll arrive back in the mid-afternoon, and if there’s time, consider booking into a traditional tea ceremony to learn how important this drink is to Chinese culture.
+Tonight is cause for celebration, so why not gather with your travel crew and go all out at one of Shanghai’s great restaurants – ask your local leader for recommendations.
 If you haven't already, tonight is the perfect chance to try the city's famous xiao long bao (steamed soup dumplings).

 With no activities planned for today, you are free to leave the accommodation at any time, provided you comply with your accommodation’s internal check-out policies.
 That doesn’t mean your adventure has to stop here!
-If you’d like to spend more time in Shanghai, we’ll be happy to organise additional accommodation (subject to availability).
+If you’d like to spend more time in Shanghai, just speak to your booking agent ahead of time to organise additional accommodation (subject to availability).

 Trip Inclusions

-• Spend two nights at the base of the Great Wall in a locally run guesthouse, and follow in the footsteps of soldiers from hundreds of years ago when you trek the lesser-visited Gubeikou to Jinshanling section.
+• Spend two nights at the base of the Great Wall in a locally-run guesthouse and follow in the footsteps of soldiers from hundreds of years ago when you trek the less-visited Gubeikou to Jinshanling section.

-• This adventure offers plenty of opportunity to get active among the wonders of China.
-Explore city laneways on walking tours, climb the steps of the Yellow Mountain, trek the Great Wall and cycle countryside lanes in Hongcun.
+• Get active among the wonders of China – explore city laneways on walking tours, climb the steps of the Yellow Mountain, trek the Great Wall and cycle countryside lanes in Hongcun.

-• Two overnight trains means you'll maximise your time in each destination, get to know your fellow travellers over a game of mahjong, and have a real sense of the vast size of the country.
+• Maximise your time in each destination with two overnight trains – you'll get to know your fellow travellers over games of mahjong and get a real sense of the vast size of the country.

-• We’re all about authentic experiences, so go local every step of the way with an experienced local leader, public transport, and family-run guesthouses and lodgings wherever possible.
+• Live like a local with an experienced local leader by your side, public transport and family-run guesthouses and lodgings wherever possible.

 • Twin-share Guesthouse/Hostel (7 nights)